-Merchants of Sound launched in October 2009 with Phat Kat and Bully Dux at the helm.
-With a geographic location change and art projects taking them onto another realm they handed over the reins in July 2018 to 3 new regular presenters: Tess Morgan, Samira and Georgie Groovescooter.
-Each on rotation, serving it up a musical treat to the East and beyond!
-Immerse yourself into a musical journey spanning soul, funk, boogie, free jazz, reggae and global beats – dusty rarities and classic treats.
+Merchants of Sound launched in July 2010 with Phat Kat and Bully Dux at the helm.
+With a geographic location change and art projects taking them onto another realm they handed over the reins in July 2018 to 3 regular presenters: Tess Morgan, Samira and Georgie Groovescooter.
+In 2020, Sharmaine aka Wicked Bandit joined the team and in July Phat Kat returned.

-Tess has been sighted on many a dance floor over the years!
+Tess Morgan has been sighted on many a dance floor over the years!
 An avid, passionate and consistent supporter of live music, festivals, films, visual art and of course community radio, which she has been a part of Eastside Radio for the last 5 years.
 Tess has then taken these passions further by studying in the arts – acting, music, photography and media.
 Where has this all taken her?
 Currently she Is MC/vocalist for the Inner West Reggae Disco Machine crew, host of Queen Bee an all female DJ night that happens monthly at the Hive Bar, an eternal student and dance class enthusiast, she is continuously adding to the list!
 All the while striving to be kinder and more honest with herself and those around.

 Molly Pop is not just part of the Queen Bee DJ’s collective here in Sydney, she also brings 4 years of radio experience – broadcasting on Brighton’s premier alternative radio station 1btn.fm every weekday morning.
 As well as DJing weekends in the UK & also in Sydney town too!
 She has an awesome and diverse record collection crossing from funk, soul, blues, reggae, old skool hiphop, and Afro-beats.